aivoric/RL-Tennis-Project/REPORT.md

 The solution model weights can be found in the /results/results_7 folder.
 File names start with **solved_**

-The best trained agent can also be found in the same folder /results/results_7 folder but without the **solved_** at the beginning of file names.
+The best trained agent can also be found in the same /results/results_7 folder but without the **solved_** at the beginning of file names.

 A video of the best trained agent can be found below.
 The best trained agents have learned to play an endless game of tennis! https://youtu.be/7TBdqiHPXRI